belitre/helm-push-artifactory-plugin/README.md

 # Helm push artifactory plugin

+__WARNING: THIS VERSION IS FOR HELM 3, FOR HELM 2 PLEASE USE VERSION [v0.4.0](https://github.com/belitre/helm-push-artifactory-plugin/releases/tag/v0.4.0)__

 A Helm plugin to push helm charts to artifactory:

  * A version for artifactory of helm-push: https://github.com/chartmuseum/helm-push